 Down through the centuries, HANDMADE English tiles have been used by the great English architects and influential leaders of design movements.

-Sir Edwin Lutyens preferred tile over slate as did CFA Voysey and MH Baillie Scott, to name a few.
+Sir Edwin Lutyens, CFA Voysey and MH Baillie Scott, to name a few.

 Follow in these great designers’ footsteps and consider truly HANDMADE tiles from the craftsmen at Tudor for your next project.